-Credit cards that offer a 0 percent intro APR can be extremely appealing—especially if you’re hoping to pay off old debt, fund a big purchase or cover the next few months of expenses interest-free.
-Current credit card interest rates average around 16 percent APR, which means that applying for a credit card with a promotional 0 percent interest rate could save you a lot of money.
+Credit cards that offer a 0 percent intro APR can be extremely appealing — especially if you’re hoping to pay off old debt, fund a big purchase or cover the next few months of expenses interest-free.
+Current credit card interest rates average around 17 percent, which means that applying for a credit card with a promotional 0 percent interest rate could save you a lot of money.

 But what happens when your 0 percent intro APR ends?
-With a credit card promotional rate ending, you could find yourself stuck with higher interest rates than you realized—and a balance that you aren’t prepared to pay off.
+With a credit card promotional rate ending, you could find yourself stuck with higher interest rates and a balance that you aren’t prepared to pay off.

 Here’s what you need to know about 0 percent interest credit cards, including how to find out when your 0 percent APR ends and how you can avoid paying interest after your intro APR period is over.